-SAVE THE DATE:
+SAVE THE DATE

-ABOUT THE ORGANIZERS
+ABOUT THE SOAP FACTORY

 Celebrating their 25th anniversary in 2015, The Soap Factory is a laboratory for artistic experimentation, audience engagement and emerging cultural practices.
 As an organization, they produce innovative programs across artistic disciplines – more than 300 exhibitions, performances and events since its founding in 1989.